 If you write you obviously have to read, what are you currently reading?

 CH: God Mocks – Terry Lindvall, Bed and Board – R.F.
 Capon, Among God’s Giants – J.I.
-Packer, The Puritans Their Origins and Successors – Martin Lloyd Jones, Most of The Most of S.J.
+Packer, The Puritans Their Origins and Successors – Martyn Lloyd Jones, Most of The Most of S.J.
 Perelman – Ed.
 Steve Martin, Prohibition and Christianity – John Erskine.
 I am also perpetually re-listening to Screwtape Letters – C.S.
 Lewis.

 TS: Confessions of a Food Catholic by Douglas Wilson.
 I look forward to disagreeing with it.

 This blog has been up for a while now and all we have heard from is C.H. is T.S. ever going to write anything?